Engin-Boot/no-oggy-in-java-sharma-dikshit/README.md

 ## Solution

-The code is working now and oggy is asked to leave and guess what she obliged.
+The code is working now and oggy is leaving,